pdhai1996/Rwazi/README.md

 ### Authentication

-- **POST /api/login**: Authenticate users and receive an access token
+- **POST /api/auth/login**: Authenticate users and receive an access token
+- **POST /api/auth/refresh**: Get a new access token using a refresh token

 ### Places